Hydrogen Day 2024

 World Hydrogen Day is an annual opportunity to recognise the role of hydrogen in the transition to a cleaner, more sustainable energy future.

 The date of World Hydrogen Day was chosen for a reason that is both numerical and curious: the atomic weight of this chemical element is 1.008, which in turn can be represented as 10/08 on the calendar.
-The US Fuel Cell and Hydrogen Energy Association (FCHEA) created this event in 2015 to recognise the importance of clean hydrogen, which is produced with zero or near-zero emissions.
+The US Fuel Cell and Hydrogen Energy Association (FCHEA) created this event in 2015 to recognise the relevance of clean hydrogen, which is produced with zero or near-zero emissions, and this its tenth celebration plans to feature a variety of activities and events.

 The potential of hydrogen is enormous, firstly because it is the most abundant chemical element in the universe.
 It is the main component of stars and gaseous planets, but it is rarely found in its pure state on Earth.
 It is often combined with other elements such as oxygen in water (H2O) or carbon in hydrocarbons (CH4, C2H6, etc.).
 To obtain renewable hydrogen, it is necessary to extract it from the water molecule (H2O) through the process of electrolysis.